 NUR 301.
 Health Assessment (2) Focuses on the nursing assessment of the whole person and includes physical, psychological, sociocultural and spiritual assessment.
 The emphasis is on the development of skills in obtaining a health history and performing a health examination.
-Prerequisite: Admission to the professional component; corequisite: NUR 302 and 340.
+Prerequisite: Admission to the professional component; corequisite: NUR 300 and 303.

 NUR 302.
 Pharmacology (3) Introduction to basic concepts of pharmacology: drug classification, routes of administration, standards, legislation and nursing responsibilities.
 Mathematics for dosages and solutions and developing drug administration skills are also addressed.
-Prerequisite: Admission to the professional component; corequisites: NUR 301, 330, and 340.
+Prerequisite: Admission to the professional component or permission of the Division Chair; corequisites: NUR 320, 330, and 340.

 NUR 303.
 Human Pathophysiology (3) An introduction to the study of the phenomena that produce alterations in human physiologic function.
 Disorders affecting cells, organs, and systems involved in the regulation of structure and functions within the human organism.
 Disease processes will be explored as they relate to genetics, ethnicity, environment and age.
-Prerequisite: NUR 302 and 330; corequisites: NUR 310 and 320.
+Prerequisite: Admission to the professional component or permission of the Division Chair; corequisites: NUR 300 and 301.

 NUR 310.
 Community Mental Health (5) (C) Focuses on the family as the unit of nursing care, especially on those experiencing alterations in mental health through the life cycle, and those from various cultural and ethnic backgrounds.
-Prerequisites: NUR 302 and 330; corequisite: NUR 303.
+Prerequisites: NUR 302, 320 and 340; corequisite: NUR 401.

 NUR 320.
 Childbearing Family (5) Focuses on health promotion and maintenance of the pregnant woman and her family in a variety of settings.
-Prerequisite: NUR 310; corequisite: NUR 303.
+Prerequisite: NUR 300, 301, and 303; corequisite: NUR 302.

 NUR 330.
 Adult Health I (5) Application of the nursing process to meet the bio-psychosocial needs of the client in relation to age, developmental stage, cultural orientation, resources and environment.
 Students examine the pathophysiological changes experienced by clients in a variety of settings.
-Prerequisites: Admission to the professional component, NUR 301 and 340; corequisite: NUR 302.
+Prerequisites: Admission to the professional component, NUR 302, 320, and 340; corequisite: NUR 401.

 NUR 340.
 Community as Client (5) (D) Using community health theory, research findings and practice settings, students assess physical, social and cultural environments of groups; identify at-risk populations; and examine appropriate nursing interventions.
 The student functions as a change agent within the community.
 The course will include community health theory, research findings and practice settings which are utilized to promote and maintain wellness and prevent disease.
-Prerequisite: Admission to the professional component; corequisites: NUR 301 and 302.
+Prerequisite: Admission to the professional component; prerequisites NUR 300, 301, and 303; corequisites: NUR 302.

 NUR 401.
 Scientific Inquiry (3) (W/O) The primary purpose of this course is to promote interest and participation in the research process, particularly research conducted by health care leaders.
 Nursing research improves patient care and demonstrates that nurses are key members of the health care team.
 Critiquing research and understanding the importance of evidence-based practice is essential to the practice of nursing.
-Prerequisites: NUR 303 and 320.
+Prerequisites: NUR 302, 303, 320 and 340; corequisites NUR 310 and 330.

 NUR 410.
 Adult Health II (5) Students examine the pathophysiological and psychosocial changes in clients in acute care and rehabilitation settings.
 Students enhance their psychomotor, community and leadership skills while collaborating with other health care workers and with families.
-Prerequisites: NUR 303 and 320; corequisites: NUR 401 and PHL 318.
+Prerequisites: NUR 310, 330 and 401; corequisites: PHL 318.

 NUR 411.
-Child and Adolescent Health (5) The utilization of developmental theory and nursing process in providing care to children, adolescents and their families.
+Child and Adolescent Health (5) Child and Adolescent Health (5) The utilization of developmental theory and nursing process in providing care to children, adolescents and their families.
 Altered states of health are examined as they affect normal growth and development.
 Emphasis is on the child/adolescent health maintenance and care when illness occurs.
-Prerequisite: NUR 410; corequisites: NUR 401 and PHL 318.
+Prerequisite: NUR 410 and 445; corequisites: NUR 430.